Muskankumari13/Week1/work/capstone_report_template.md

 The project should not describe a high ranking score as proof that the model is correct.

-The ranking result is interpreted as **measured decision-support performance relative to the baseline**.
+The ranking result is interpreted as **measured decision-support performance on the defined validation task**.

 ### Error analysis